cfpb/design-system/docs/pages/lists.md

               <li class="m-list__item">List item 3</li>
           </ul>
         variation_specs: ""
-      - variation_name: Numbered list
+      - variation_name: Ordered list
-        variation_description: When the order of information presented is important, use a numbered list.
-This could include chronological items, things presented in the order of importance, or a finite list of a counted number of items.
+        variation_description: When the order of information presented is important, use an ordered list.
+This could include chronological items, things presented in order of importance, or a finite list of a counted number of items.
         variation_code_snippet: |-
           <p>Less than 10 items is not indented.</p>
           <ol>